6LchHDMbAAAAAGPRKfV4mVX9FPM_gdroO62T7nWA

 The Risks of Not Winterizing

-Left unprotected, cold temperatures can cause water in the engine, the freshwater tank, sanitation or other systems to freeze, which can cause expensive damage to system components and connections.
-Freezing temperatures also cause fuel and oil chemistry to change, which can adversely affect engine performance in the future.
-In addition, inactivity can cause the engine's internal surfaces to rust.
+Left unprotected, cold temperatures can cause water in the engine, the freshwater tank, sanitation, or other systems to freeze, which can cause expensive damage to system components and connections.
+Freezing temperatures also cause fuel and oil chemistry to change, which can adversely affect engine performance.
+In addition, inactivity can cause the engine’s internal surfaces to rust.

 Here are some of the maladies that can befall an unprotected boat during storage:

-Corrosion can occur on internal engine surfaces during storage once engine oil stops circulating and drains away into the pan.
+• Corrosion can occur on internal engine surfaces during storage once engine oil stops circulating and drains away into the pan.
 Fogging oils help prevent corrosion by forming a protective shield on internal engine components such as pistons, rings, and cylinder walls.
 These additives are sprayed into the engine prior to storage.
-Crankcase oil stabilizers perform a similar function, but are poured into the crankcase instead of sprayed directly into the pistons.
+Crankcase oil stabilizers perform a similar function but are poured into the crankcase instead of sprayed directly onto the cylinder walls.

-Varnish and gum form in fuel when it is left in fuel systems for long periods of time (especially in the winter).
-Fuel stabilizers can help keep gum and varnish from forming. these additives are poured into the fuel tank prior to storage.
+• Varnish and gum form in fuel when it is left in fuel systems for long periods of time, especially in winter.
+Fuel stabilizers can help keep gum and varnish from forming.
+These additives are poured into the fuel tank prior to storage.

-Freeze damage can occur anywhere in the engine cooling system or potable (drinking) water system.
-Because it is difficult to make each system completely clean and dry, antifreeze is used in these systems instead to prevent the water that is there from freezing.
-By pumping antifreeze through a water system in the fall, boaters can keep the hoses, pumps, tanks and other plumbing from freezing in the winter.
+• Freeze damage can occur anywhere in the engine cooling system or potable water system.
+Because it is difficult to make each system completely clean and dry, antifreeze is used in these systems to prevent the water that remains from freezing.
+By pumping antifreeze through a water system in the fall, boaters can keep the hoses, pumps, tanks, and other plumbing from freezing in the winter.

 Antifreeze: Your Ally Against Jack Frost